 While the United States’ 63 national parks are justly famous for their wonders, it would be a mistake to underestimate the hundreds of state parks — especially since there is a good chance you live near one.
-Most state parks have welcoming visitor centers and offer plenty of amenities at reasonable rates.
+Most state parks have welcoming visitor centers and offer plenty of amenities at reasonable rates year-round.

 Just 90 minutes east of Niagara Falls is Letchworth State Park, New York, where the Genesee River goes through gorges that include three grand waterfalls.
 (Honeymoon suites not included.)